Jagurt/YT-API-in-React_project-for-Advanced-Internet_Technologies/README.md

   ```

 ### ViewerMode.js
-Viewer mode gets results from search from App and then displays it.
+ViewerMode gets results from search from App and then displays it.

-Viewer mode has a `state` that looks like this:
+ViewerMode has a `state` that looks like this:
 * searchedResults - all searched results that have been passed to ViewerMode by App (default 50)
 * viewedResults - results from search that are currently visible on site (default 10, up to 50)